snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

 and the speed will slow down to 1-2 tokens/s for long text.

 My workstation specification is _not_ the most cost-effective choice for large LLM inference (it mainly supports my research on [Circuit Transformer](https://x.com/snowkylin/status/1882464077529890944) - welcome to have a look!).
-For now, the most cost-effective option might be with Apple Mac with large, high-bandwidth unified memory (like [this](https://x.com/ggerganov/status/1884358147403571466)).
+For now, some cost-effective options include
+- Apple Mac equipped with large, high-bandwidth unified memory (like [this](https://x.com/ggerganov/status/1884358147403571466), with 192 GB unified memory).
+- A dual-CPU server with high memory bandwidth (like [this](https://huggingface.co/deepseek-ai/DeepSeek-R1/discussions/19#679be4e7c50d8da8657c1b13), with 24 x 16 GB DDR5 4800).
+- Cloud GPU servers with two or more GPUs (H100 80 GB is around $2 per hour per card)

 ## Steps